 We look at Responsible Investment through four pillars: value creation, risk mitigation, positive contribution and investor alignment.
-In other words, our Responsible Investment strategy encompasses ESG integration and asset level improvements, stewardship and advocacy, ESG upskilling, reporting and regulatory compliance, as well as aligning with investors ESG needs (e.g., specific exclusion policies).
-We have set commitments on Net Zero Carbon as well as asset specific sustainability action plans that contain more detailed commitments.
-We will continue to define our commitments on other ESG topics in the coming year.
+In other words, our Responsible Investment strategy encompasses ESG integration and asset level improvements, stewardship and advocacy, ESG upskilling, reporting and regulatory compliance, as well as aligning with investors ESG needs (e.g., specific exclusion guidelines).
+We have set commitments on Net Zero Carbon as well as asset specific sustainability action plans and targets for our development projects that contain more detailed commitments.
+We will continue to define our commitments as projects advance, the regulatory environment evolves, and new technologies emerge.